limjiaan08/TIS-E-Portfolio/reflection/industry_visit_1.md

-**Industry Visit: UTMDigital**\
-I have gained an comprehensive understanding regarding the structure, services and facilities of UTMDigital during the UTMDigital Open Day.
-By undergoing an interview with one of the staffs, I have understood the backbone of UTMDigital, the digital solutions that support students and faculty and the applied technologies.
-The Oracle Academy Talk also provided valuable insights about databases, cloud computing and artificial intelligence.
-However, the visit could be improved as the areas for the booths were quite small, making people difficult to move comfortably.
-Hence, the space could be reorganized to enable easier access during the visit.
-In conclusion, this engaging visit helped me to understand the implementation of digital services in an educational setting while the Oracle Academy Talk made me interested with cloud-based tools.
+𝗜𝗻𝗱𝘂𝘀𝘁𝗿𝘆 𝗩𝗶𝘀𝗶𝘁 𝟭: 𝗨𝗧𝗠𝗗𝗶𝗴𝗶𝘁𝗮𝗹 𝗢𝗽𝗲𝗻 𝗗𝗮𝘆

+On 29 October 2025, I participated in the UTMDigital Open Day with my group, where we explored UTMDigital’s role in supporting the university’s digital infrastructure and services.
+During the visit, we learned about the organizational structure of UTMDigital, the range of services they provide, and how they support students and staff through various digital platforms.
+We also had the opportunity to interview a UTMDigital staff member, which gave us valuable insights into their daily operations and responsibilities.

+In addition, we attended a talk on Oracle Academy, which highlighted how industry-standard tools, learning resources, and certifications help students develop practical skills in databases, programming, and cloud technologies.
+Although the booth area was relatively small and crowded, the overall experience was meaningful and enhanced my understanding of how academic learning aligns with industry expectations.

+One improvement for future events would be to provide larger booth spaces, as the limited walking area caused congestion during peak hours.

+Overall, this visit increased my interest in enterprise IT systems and demonstrated how academic knowledge can be directly applied to real-world environments.